 The western side of the block of buildings was damaged during WW2, but were fairly quickly repaired.

 The whole block was nearly torn down in the early 1970s to make space for the British Library, but a determined campaign by people living in the area managed to stop that happening, and in 1975 it was announced that the British Library would get a new building at St Pancras instead.

 Not much changed until 1981 – and that’s when Pied Bull Yard was effectively created for a second time.
 Yes, this seemingly antique charming little courtyard space is barely 40 years old.

-A planning application saw a lot of buildings demolished ore built behind facades — 5-17 Bloomsbury Square, 66-71 Great Russell Street, 10-22 Bury Place, 3-9 Galen Place and 24-28 Bloomsbury Way.
-The aim was to create a revamped Galen Place, and a new Pied Bull Yard, designed by the architects, Chapman Taylor.
+A planning application saw a lot of buildings demolished or built behind facades — 5-17 Bloomsbury Square, 66-71 Great Russell Street, 10-22 Bury Place, 3-9 Galen Place and 24-28 Bloomsbury Way.
+The aim was to create a revamped Galen Place, and a new Pied Bull Yard, designed by the architect, Chapman Taylor.

 What is today the main entrance from Bury Place was a single story pitched roof garage and a small building occupied by The Clover Press, both since rebuilt in a style matching the rest of the row.

 Inside the yard, it’s obvious that the buildings are modern, even if many people may suspect that the yard is much older.
 The buildings surrounding the yard are in a classic style of the early 1980s, a sort of pastiche modern Georgian effect which I liken to early-Poundbury